West Midlands Metro: Expansion

+The Birmingham Eastside extension is currently under construction.
+This new branch line, diverging between Bull Street and Corporation Street tram stops, is expected to open with a temporary terminus at Moor Street Queensway in 2025 or 2026 until track can be laid on the site of HS2's Curzon Street terminus.
+Work on the extension has been completed on the other side of the site, continuing to Digbeth.

+The Brierley Hill Lines are currently under construction.
+These two lines will travel from the current Wednesbury Great Western Street tram stop towards Dudley Port station, Dudley town centre, Merry Hill Shopping Centre, and Brierley Hill.
+The project is being constructed in two phases, with phase one to Dudley Town Centre almost complete and set to open to passengers in late 2025.
+The second phase to Merry Hill and Brierley Hill began construction in early 2025, and is expected to open in 2026 or 2027.
+Once completed, two new lines will be added to the network, line 2 from Brierley Hill to Birmingham City Centre to Edgbaston Village or Digbeth, and line 3 from Brierley Hill to Wolverhampton St Georges.

+Birmingham extensions

 Birmingham City Centre extension

 Until 2015, the southern end of the Metro line terminated at Snow Hill station, on the periphery of Birmingham city centre.
 From its inception, Midland Metro had failed to attain projected passenger numbers and to operate at a profit, and this was attributed to the fact that the line could not carry passengers all the way into the urban centre.
-The Birmingham City Centre Extension (BCCE) was conceived to solve this problem by extending Line 1 into the streets of central Birmingham.
+The Birmingham City Centre Extension (BCCE) was conceived to solve this problem by extending the route into the streets of central Birmingham.

+This extension serves to facilitate the expansion of the metro network through Birmingham's Eastside and Westside.
 Originally it was planned to terminate the extension at Stephenson Street, adjacent to New Street railway station, but the plans were revised to continue the extension to Birmingham Library, and eventually as far as Five Ways.
 A Transport and Works Order authorising the BCCE was made in July 2005, and Government approval was given in February 2012.
 A new fleet of trams and a new depot at Wednesbury were also authorised, with a budget of £128 million, of which £75 million was to be funded by the Department for Transport (DfT).
 Extension works began in June 2012.

-The extension of Line 1 is taking place in three phases:
+The first phase of the extension, to Bull Street, was completed in December 2015; it was the first time in 62 years that trams were serving passengers on the streets of central Birmingham.